saeed9456/Combined-Johnson-Cook-Constitutive-Material-Model-for-Failure-Analysis-in-WAAM-of-Metals/README.md

 ## Request Access
 If you'd like access to the private version of this code, please open an [Issue](../../issues/new?template=access-request.md) describing your request.
+Once a request submitted, I will provide you the codes.